liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.17 (2024//) =
+* New introduced WP bug causes the translation strings to no longer load as expected So the logic to loading translation strings has been rewritten to no longer use load_plugin_textdomain but load_textdomain

 = 2.5.16 (2024/11/13) =
 * Added some details/summary (accordion) open/close animations and open only 1 details at the same time by adding the name attribute
 * For family-type memberships: enfore the presence of #_FAMILYCOUNT and only 1-time presence of both #_FAMILYCOUNT -a #_FAMILYMEMBERS